-Marci D. Cottingham, Ph.D., is Assistant Professor of Sociology at the University of Amsterdam.
+Marci D. Cottingham, Ph.D., is Associate Professor of Sociology at the University of Amsterdam.
 Her research has focused on the emotional labor of men in nursing and the ways in which individual men and healthcare organizations reconcile masculinity with a caring profession.
 Her other projects have examined the emotional dynamics of sports fandom and the emotional dimensions of risk constructions.
 More information about Dr. Cottingham can be found at her website.

-Arlene M. Davis, RN, J.D., is Associate Professor of Social Medicine and Director of the Center for Bioethics at the University of North Carolina at Chapel Hill.
+Arlene M. Davis, RN, J.D., is Professor of Social Medicine and Director of the Center for Bioethics at the University of North Carolina at Chapel Hill.
 Professor Davis has been examining the ethical, legal, and social issues associated with the conduct of human subjects research through a variety of research projects since the mid-1990s.
 Some of her most recent work has focused on healthy volunteers participating in various kinds of US biobanks.
 More information about Dr. Davis can be found at her website.

 Velma McBride Murry, Ph.D., Betts Chair in Education and Human Development, Professor of Human and Organizational Development, Vanderbilt University, Nashville, Tennessee.
 Her work focuses on understanding the significance of context in studies of African-American families and youth.
 More information about Dr. McBride Murry as well as many of her publications and current work can be found at her website.